lilyxgates/qr_code_maker/README.md

 January 2025

 ## Description
-Create and Save a .png of QR Code Based on User Input Command-Line Arguments.
+Create and save a .png of QR Code based on user input command-line arguments.

 ## Usage
 ```